Minimata/WebGl/README.md

 deleted useless code and arguments.

+## How to get it working on your project

+Copy my webglTools.js from sharedJs directory and use it to overwrite the old one.
+Include webgl-debug.js in your html code.
+Put your calls to any webglTools.js (usually in initWebGl method) in a try - catch block.

+That's it ! >ou're ready to go !

 ## Recommendations

 Install WebGL Inspector for further debug (available as add-on in Chrome and Firefox at least).
 Google it yourself, I'm lazy.